-- 4) Horses that competed in sports other than racing before December 1, 2022 are ineligible. - a.
-Horses retired from racing may hilltop or hunt third field within the 15-ride limit - i.
-Horses with verifiable starts or training as steeplechasers may hunt first or secondfield in organized foxhunting meets during their active race training.
-This is considered cross-training and does not count towards the 15-ride limit. - b.
-Showing in sport horse suitability-type shows such as in-hand halter/conformation, registry tests, Young Event Horse, Young Horse Show series, etc. is allowed.
+- 4) Horses that competed in sports other than racing before December 1st, 2023 are ineligible. - a.
+Horses retired from racing may hilltop or hunt third field within the 15-ride limit. - i.
+Horses with verifiable starts or training as steeplechasers may hunt first or second field in organized foxhunting meets during their active race training.
+This is considered cross-training and does not count towards the 15-ride limit. - ii.
+Horses cannot participate in hunter paces before December 1st, 2023.
+Hunter paces are considered competitions and would be a violation of the eligibility criteria. - b.
+Showing in-hand only in sport horse suitability-type shows such as halter/conformation, registry tests, Young Event Horse, Young Horse Show series, etc. is allowed.